 What is the closest hotel to the Start Line?

-The Start and Finish Lines are located on Liberty Avenue in Downtown Pittsburgh.
+The Start and Finish Lines are located in Downtown Pittsburgh, about .5 miles apart.
 Click here to book a discounted hotel room through the race’s hotel block – right in the heart of the race festivities.
-Click here to see a map of the 2017 course.
+Click here to see a map of the 2018 course.

 Can I wear my headphones?